StephanLW/iMievHacked/readme.md

 |-------------------------------------|-----------|
 | <img width="331" height="294" alt="Bildschirmfoto 2025-08-06 um 15 23 50" src="https://github.com/user-attachments/assets/23e6b7be-eecd-4174-b8dc-c9f8f283f046" />| <img width="520" height="294" alt="Bildschirmfoto 2025-08-06 um 15 25 37" src="https://github.com/user-attachments/assets/abab608b-695c-42f3-99b7-c210a2a95886" />
  |
+You can use the provided code to change the CAN-messages.
+Be carefull: If you change the bytes, the battery is no longer supervised and and can overheat or overcool.
+So change the code for your needs and always be sure, that the battery temperature stays on a save level!